-Methods: A therapeutic clinical trial conducted in outpatient department of "Shahid Nabaz Dermatology Teaching Center" a period from March to September of 2022.Fifty participants with plane wart were enrolled in this study, 27 female and 23 male.
+Methods: A therapeutic clinical trial conducted in outpatient department of "Shahid Nabaz Dermatology Teaching Center" a period from March to September of 2022.
+Fifty participants with plane wart were enrolled in this study, 27 female and 23 male.
 The participants were randomly divided into two groups, group- A 25 patients, received topical 20% salicylic acid solution with intralesional measles-mumps- rubella vaccine.
-Group B, received topical 20% salicylic acid solution was applied every two weeks and the measles-mumps-rubella vaccine was injected every fortnightly.
+Group B, received topical 20% salicylic acid solution alone.
+The total number of therapeutic sessions was six, and the solution was applied every two weeks and the measles-mumps-rubella vaccine was injected every fortnightly.
 Every two weeks, the effectiveness of the treatment was assessed by counting the number of lesions.